The-Isogeniest/GR_NTRU_attack/README.md

 ```
 The previous command outputs the estimation of the blocksize needed to retrieve the ternary key
-when no dimension reduction is applied i.e., lattice dimension is 1024.
+when no dimension reduction is applied, i.e., the lattice dimension is 1024.

-To get the estimation for the blocksize in the case of one-layer or two-layers attack,
+To get the estimation for the blocksize in the case of a one-layer or two-layer attack,
 replace 0 by 1,2, respectively.